Blog · Analysis · Last reviewed June 25, 2026

 There is also a surveillance problem.
 A wildfire camera points across public and private landscapes.
 The same camera that sees smoke may see roads, homes, workers, vehicles, encampments, protests, construction sites, farms, and other ordinary life at a distance.
 Public safety justifies watching for fire.
 It does not automatically justify every secondary use of the sensor network.

 The hardest governance problem is that detection sits upstream of urgency.
 Once a system alerts a command center, the alert can create pressure to act.
 That pressure is appropriate when the signal is real.
-It is dangerous if the institution cannot explain when the model was wrong, who confirmed the event, what data was retained, and how the system changed after failure.
+It is dangerous if the institution cannot explain when the model was wrong, who confirmed the event, what data was retained, which communities were warned, and how the system changed after failure.

 The Public Watchtower Standard